 Sounds good so far.
 But this pass is not cheap.
 So before clicking on booking, you might wanna check whether there is a JR Line for every place you wanna go to.
-Especially in Tokyo there are many routes covered by other companies than JR and have to be paid even if you own a JR Pass.
+And whether the JR Pass is actually worth it.
+Especially in Tokyo, there are many routes covered by other companies than JR and have to be paid even if you own a JR Pass.
 (If you wanna use the Tokyo Metro really comfortably you run well by getting a Suica-Card.
 You can get one in the Tokyo Station and charge them in the automates in any metro station.
 With this card, you can save so much time as you don’t have to buy a new ticket everytime you have to change lines.
 You can read more about that in my One-week-Tokyo-guide)

 For us, the JR Pass wasn’t worth it in the end as we figured out that busses would be so much cheaper.